Mohammad Ali Taheri: Erfan-e-Halgheh

 According to Taheri, he has never followed any specific Sufi path or particular religion.
 He used to find answers to his questions through books and documents.
 He also used to meditate deeply.

 During his self-study of cosmology, he began to believe that science and spirituality can converge in a single quest.
-Therefore, found two ways to healing exclusively based on a path of self-understanding Faradarmani and Psymentology.
+Therefore, he proposed two ways to heal exclusively based on a path of "self-understanding" called Faradarmani and Psymentology.

-As his quest for knowledge and desire to find truth of life intensified, Taheri started receiving intuitions which he used to explore and reflect upon.
-After receiving intuitions, Taheri started to rationalize these in the first decade.
-Afterwards, he started the work to test the intuitions he received.
-Based on work and testing, he started teaching about his knowledge to his friends and family in private.
-To cure different types of diseases, Taheri introduced a new healing method which was later called Faradarmani.

-According to Taheri, Erfan-e-Halgheh reveals mysteries of the Quran and of the Persian poetry written by legendary poets such as Mowlana and Hafez.

-In the 2000s, he founded Erfan-e-Halgheh (Circle of Mysticism), an arts and culture institute located in Tehran, which promotes healing concepts.
-It is part of Inter-universal Mysticism, a spiritual movement or school of thought, which he started about forty years ago to promote mental wellness and physical health.
-The movement became wildly popular in urban centers of Iran.
+In the 2000s, he founded Erfan-e-Halgheh (Circle of Mysticism), an arts and culture institute located in Tehran, which promotes spiritual healing concepts.
+It is part of Inter-universal Mysticism, a spiritual movement or school of thought, which he started about forty years ago to promote mental wellness and physical health. though new-age practices The movement became wildly popular in urban centers of Iran.
 At its peak, the movement had more than two million followers.

-Erfan-e-Halgheh movement promotes self-help style therapeutic spirituality and understanding of the universe.
-It is particularly influential among the educated Iranians and its seminars and clinics are spread across Iran and in California.